AusClimateService/npcp/reports/phase1/phase1_report.md

 > as well as checks for diversity of values in the histograms."
 > Does the size limit refer to the number of values in an individual bin?
 > What happens if there are bins with less than 50 values in them?
-> What are the checks for diversiy of values?
+> What are the checks for diversity of values?

 ### 2.3.
 QDC